dddrrreee/cs140e-25win/labs/2-gpio/README.md

    in the next labs.
 (If you look in `code/start.S` you'll see why: we infinite loop when `notmain` returns --- we do this b/c we don't yet have a reboot.)
+- If you're getting an error with <string.h> on Mac and it's loading somethig that includes like MacSDK, set your CPATH env variable to empty

   - As always, read and complete the [PRELAB](PRELAB.md) before lab!